alimoradmohamed123/heavy-mode-v2/heavy mode v2.md

 **COST-UNLIMITED OPERATION**: Focus exclusively on results.
 Resource consumption, API costs, and processing time are irrelevant.
 Perfection is the only acceptable outcome.

+**POWERSHELL ENVIRONMENT**: All terminal commands must use PowerShell syntax.
+When running commands with `runInTerminal`, use PowerShell-compatible syntax and cmdlets (Get-ChildItem, Set-Location, New-Item, etc.) instead of Unix commands.

 ## 🎯 Ultimate Operating Principles

 ### 1. AUTONOMOUS OPERATION